Funnelbeaker culture: Graves

 The Funnelbeaker culture marks the appearance of megalithic tombs at the coasts of the Baltic and of the North sea, an example of which are the Sieben Steinhäuser in northern Germany.
 The megalithic structures of Ireland, France and Portugal are somewhat older and have been connected to earlier archeological cultures of those areas.
 At graves, the people sacrificed ceramic vessels that contained food along with amber jewelry and flint-axes.

 Genetic analysis of several dozen individuals found in the Funnelbeaker passage grave Frälsegården in Sweden suggest that these burials were based on a patrilineal social organisation, with the vast majority of males being ultimately descended from a single male ancestor while the women were mostly unrelated who presumably married into the family.

 Religion

 Flint-axes and vessels were also deposited in streams and lakes near the farmlands, and virtually all of Sweden's 10,000 flint axes that have been found from this culture were probably sacrificed in water.
 They also constructed large cult centres surrounded by pales, earthworks and moats.
 The largest one is found at Sarup on Fyn.
 It comprises 85,000 m^{2} and is estimated to have taken 8000 workdays.
 Another cult centre at Stävie near Lund comprises 30,000 m^{2}.
+There is limited evidence of the presence of female funerary societies involving feasting and ritual drinking of milk.